cmaureir/progra-alma/lectures/week8/lecture30.rst

 .. _ACS basic presentation: https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGlzYy51Y24uY2x8YWNzd29ya3Nob3B8Z3g6NjI0YTc5ZDVjYTEwNTljYQ

-Is important to clarify, that not all the CCL classes are necessarily controlling CAN devices, because there are some higher level components, which are compatibles, like FrontEnd controller, Antenna controller or Observing Modes.
+Please note that not all the CCL classes, are necessarily controlling devices through CAN communication, because there are some higher level components, which are compatibles, like ``FrontEnd`` controller, ``Antenna`` controller or ``Observing Modes``.

+Following the previous idea,
-So, not all CAN devices are inside the antennas, because there are some in, for example, the ``CentralLO`` and ``Correlator``.
+please note that not all CAN devices are inside the antennas, because there are some in, for example, the ``CentralLO`` and ``Correlator``.